 My list of Tokyo's must-see attractions

 What to see in Tokyo you ask?
-The city is not only massive in regards to its size but also in regards to its sightseeing offer.
+The city is not only massive in regard to its size but also in regard to its sightseeing offer.
 You could be visiting attraction after attraction non-stop for...

 Is there WiFi at Tokyo Skytree?

 Yes, there is.
 Simply log into TOBU_Free_Wi-Fi and enter your email address or, alternatively, log into your SNS (Social Networking Service) account to get access to the free WiFi.

 Are there lockers at Tokyo Skytree?